 Josh began his professional career on the floor of the Chicago Board of Trade as a teenager attending Northwestern University.
 He started work as a floor clerk and rapidly rose to be a floor trader when he was 21.
-Seeking new challenges after 15 years of establishing his own trading firm and working in the derivatives trading space, and contending with a growing apprehension about the safety of his young family in downtown Chicago, Josh moved to his home state of Michigan where he embarked on a consulting career for private equity firms and launched a number of startups.
+Seeking new challenges after 15 years of establishing his own trading firm and working in the derivatives trading space, Josh moved to his home state of Michigan where he embarked on a consulting career for private equity firms and launched a number of startups.

 Witnessing Chicago’s steady downward spiral and rising violent crime rate also sparked Josh’s foray into grassroots politics.
 A steadfast supporter of concealed carry, he grew increasingly frustrated at the glacial pace of bureaucracy and the reluctance of many to reach out to potential non-traditional allies and pass Right-to-Carry legislation in Illinois.
 So, while others wrote off inner-city legislators, Josh sensed a hidden opportunity with some.
 Joined by his wife and a friend, the trio established a PAC and personally visited churches all over Chicago’s South Side and preached the merits of concealed carry.
 To the surprise of many political veterans, they were able to sway a few votes toward successful final passage of Illinois Carry laws.

 Josh’s interest in the shooting sports and hunting was piqued when he observed duck hunting from a distance as a 12 year old.
 He talked his mother into buying him a Remington 870 shotgun and she helped him practice shooting clay targets with it, and the Powell family soon taught themselves to hunt ducks from their boat.
 While building his skills and indulging his passion as a teen marksman, Powell also developed into an accomplished skier.
 He moved to Vermont to attend the Killington Mountain School, a preparatory school noted for producing a number of Olympic medalists and national ski champions.
-After a brief stint as a professional skier, Powell turned his focus back to the shooting sports.
+Powell then turned his focus back to the shooting sports.
 Today, he competes in shooting matches worldwide.
 He is an avid duck hunter and proud member of the International Order of St. Hubertus.